jibbebro/jibbebro/README.md

-- 👋 Hi, I’m @Abdul_Maaniu
+- 👋 Hi, I’m @jibbe_bro
-- 👀 I’m interested in computer programing, game development and CS theching
+- 👀 I’m interested in computer programing, game development and
 - 🌱 I’m currently learning Bachlors of Computer Science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me if you want to reach me email to abdulmaaniu9@gmail.com